 ISTD Examinations & Medal Tests Information

-Colours of Dance trains Modern, Tap, Streetdance, Latin & Ballroom pupils to a standard suitable for entry to the Imperial Society of Teachers of Dance examination & medal test syllabi.
+Colours of Dance trains Tap and Streetdance pupils to a standard suitable for entry to the Imperial Society of Teachers of Dance examination & medal test syllabi.
 Teachers will determine when each pupils is ready for examination or medal test, but a general description of what qualifications the examinations provide is given by the ISTD and copied below for convenience.

 The Imperial Society of Teachers of Dancing (ISTD) is one of the world’s leading dance examination boards.
 The ISTD is arranged as a series of Faculties, setting medal tests and examinations as is best suited to students of different dance genres.
 Each Faculty sets its own syllabus and standards, trains students and teachers through their curses and competitions, within an overall framework set by the board.

 The ISTD achieved Government recognition in November 2000 through the Qualifications and Curriculum Authority (QCA) and was further recognised to operate in the Qualifications and Credit Framework in 2010 by the Office of the Qualifications and Examinations Regulator (Ofqual).
 Ofqual is now the successor to QCA as the Regulator for England and for qualifications on the QCF delivered in Northern Ireland, and works in conjunction with the Department for Education and Skills of the Welsh Assembly Government, as the Regulator, which recognises the ISTD in Wales.

-Tap and Ballroom & Latin (Children's Strictly) students will be entered for examination when their teacher feels that they are ready, and each grade normally takes approximately 3 to 4 terms of preparation at one lesson a week.
-We usually run one session of Modern, Tap, B&L exams a year, and occasionally two sessions - it will depend on when the current students are ready.
-Tap exams can be taken from Primary to Advanced 2, and for B&L we offer them from Grade 1 to Grade 3 at present.
+Tap students will be entered for examination when their teacher feels that they are ready, and each grade normally takes approximately 3 to 4 terms of preparation at one lesson a week.
+We usually run one session of Tap exams a year, and occasionally two sessions - it will depend on when the current students are ready.
+Tap exams can be taken from Primary to Advanced 2.
 Preparation for examinations requires attendance at 3-5 additional classes in the run up to the exam, depending on the grade.